astro4edu/hr_diagram_plots/README.md

 The code creates an example plot.

 ## License
 The code released is available under an MIT license and should be credited to IAU OAE/Niall Deacon.
 The plots in the plots directory and the translations in the translations directory are published under a <a href="https://creativecommons.org/licenses/by/4.0/deed.en">CC-BY-4.0 license</a>.
+For the data included in the data folder please cite the source paper and/or Gaia.

 ## Plot Credits
-Please credit all plots created by this code to IAU OAE/AUTHOR NAME.
+Please credit all plots created by this code to IAU OAE/Niall Deacon.
 For languages other than English, please also credit the translators listed below.
 <!-- start-translation-credits -->

 ## Translation credits